tchn1gist/my-obniz-projects/README.md

 * radio_con1

- If you connect obniz to the motor, you can operate it on the html screen.
+ If you connect a motor to pin 0 and 1, pin 2 and 3 of obniz respectively, you can move it in various directions on the html screen.

  Written in html, javascript, css